powerman/alpine-runit-volume/README.md

 ## How it works

-When container starts `/sbin/setup-volume` will be executed as `ENTRYPOINT` to:
+When container starts `setup-volume` will be executed as `ENTRYPOINT` to:

 - create user account "app"
   - use UID/GID provided in environment variables `APP_UID`/`APP_GID`